To learn more about Scott Asahina, please view the following sections:

 - If you don’t have the time to take that path, then you should consider hiring a full time marketing manager (that you trust) or working with a marketing agency / consultant (like me) who has the ‘know how’ to not only build what you need, but also the experience to understand how you feel and what it means to you.

-If you would like me to help you, I suggest you first go and watch my ‘Get More Customers’ free video to understand more about what I do and how to work with me…
+If you would like me to help you, I suggest you first go and watch the ‘Get More Customers’ intro video to understand more about what I do and how to work with me…

 If you’re still here, thank you for reading my unusual business journey and story.